IGLU: The Integrated Gaussian Linear Unit Activation Function: Introduction

 Despite their widespread adoption, relatively little work has examined how different smooth activation functions relate to one another mathematically, or how systematic modifications to their components influence network behavior.
 The literature reflects this: of the hundreds of activation functions proposed since the early days of deep learning \cite{kunc2024three}, the vast majority are motivated by empirical intuition rather than principled theoretical reasoning.
 Existing work largely focuses on benchmarking performance across tasks, with activation design often reduced to heuristic modification of existing functions without a unifying framework.
 A principled approach, one that grounds activation design in well-understood mathematical structures and offers clear control over the resulting behavior, remains notably uncommon in the literature.

-In this work, we introduce \iglu, a novel parametric activation function derived a continuous mixture of \gelu activations, leading to arctangent-based function \cite{1628884}.
-By this construction, \iglu provides a unified formulation that unifies ReLU and GELU through a single tunable parameter $\sigma$.
-It further offers a novel connection between neural network training and heavy-tailed data modeling, as its artangent-based design directly implies the use of a Cauchy CDF gate as an alternative to the Gaussian-one found in \gelu.
-In practice, due to its slower decay this formulation guarantees larger gradient magnitudes than \gelu at the activation, a property that promotes robustness against vanishing gradients.
-Finally, inspired by \gelu in its more computationally efficient $\operatorname{tanh}(\cdot)$-based approximation, we propose rational approximation of \iglu that does not require the execution of any transcendental function, leading to a faster gating mechanism.
+In this work, we introduce \iglu, a novel parametric activation function derived from a continuous mixture of \gelu activations, leading to an arctangent-based function \cite{1628884}.
+By this construction, \iglu provides a flexible formulation that bridges ReLU and GELU behavior through a single tunable parameter $\sigma$.
+It further offers a novel connection between neural network training and heavy-tailed data modeling, as it's artangent-based design directly implies the use of a Cauchy CDF gate as an alternative to the Gaussian-one found in \gelu.
+In practice, due to its slower decay, this formulation guarantees larger gradient magnitudes than \gelu at the activation, a property that improves robustness against vanishing gradients.
+Finally, inspired by \gelu's more computationally efficient $\operatorname{tanh}(\cdot)$-based approximation, we propose rational approximation of \iglu that does not require the use of any transcendental function, leading to a faster gating mechanism.

 We provide the first systematic evaluation of \iglu on image classification and language modeling tasks, examining its mathematical properties, proposing an efficient approximation suitable for practical deployment, and comparing its empirical performance against ReLU, GELU, and other mainstream activation functions across standard benchmarks.
 We also provide speed tests that demonstrate \iglu's computational superiority against other common activations and also show how the heavy-tailed modeling within \iglu's formulation contributes better performances at highly unbalanced datasets.
-Through both theoretical analysis and experimental validation, we demonstrate \iglu's advantages in representational flexibility, optimization stability, and overall model performance.
+Through both algorithmic analysis and experimental validation, we demonstrate \iglu's advantages in representational flexibility, optimization stability, and overall model performance.